pierresegonne/VINF/notes.md

 >The parameters of the different mixture elements have a known distribution (see the first part for that), but how can one use the following ? $$ p(\mu | \Lambda)p(\Lambda) = p(\mu , \Lambda) = \prod_{k=1}^{K}\mathcal{N}(\mu_{k} | m_{0}, (\beta_{0}\Lambda_{k})^{-1})\mathcal{W}(\Lambda_{k} | W_{0}, \nu_{0}) $$ In my implementation, I cannot access directly the Wishart component $ \Lambda_{k} $.

+> __TODO__ add derivation and formulation of pdf as in written notes.

 * What dataset will be used for testing the neural network implementation ?

 >First some test distributions can be used to verify the ability of the flow to fit non-trivial distributions.
 Then, it would be usefull to use a broad dataset to train a VAE where the encoder is enriched with normalizing flows (ex CIFAR10?).

-* What non-trivial distributions could be used to test the ability of a finite set of flows to fit?
+* What non-trivial distributions could be used to test the ability of a finite set of flows to fit? 🆗

 >[Yes but did it work?]() presents a way to conduct a diagnostic of how close an approximated posterior distribtion fits, but I am not sure yet on what to use from that.
 Otherwise I implemented a [banana distribution](https://github.com/pierresegonne/VariationalInferenceNormalizingFlows/blob/master/Code/funky%20distributions/banana.py) and a [circle distribution](https://github.com/pierresegonne/VariationalInferenceNormalizingFlows/blob/master/Code/funky%20distributions/circle.py).
 ![Banana Distribution](https://raw.githubusercontent.com/pierresegonne/VariationalInferenceNormalizingFlows/master/assets/banana_distribution.png)